Magnolia Fund: Southerners for Reproductive Equity

 For abortion funds, raising money is half the battle, because they can’t help women unless they have something to give.
 Donating to your local abortion fund means giving a woman the resources she needs to make the choice that is right for her.

 Donate to support the Magnolia Fund here.
-You can also write a check to the fund (made out to Georgia RJAN) at PO Box 49036, Athens, GA 30304.
+You can also write a check to Magnolia Fund at PO Box 49036, Athens, GA 30304.